sbvegan/perpetual-protocol-developer-guide-grant/guide.md

 }
 ```

 Next up let's fill the `main` function.
-First we'll need to deploy the contract:
+First we'll need to deploy the contract.
+This uses the `hardhat` runtime environment to grab the smart contract we wrote, deploy it, wait for it to be deployed, and print out the address it was deployed at:

 ```
 console.log("Deploying FetchPrice...")